-The Council has adopted a code of corporate governance ("the Code") and recognises that effective governance is achieved through the core principles enshrined in it.
-These are:
+In 2017, the Council has adopted a code of corporate governance ("the Code") and recognises that effective governance is achieved through the core principles enshrined in it as outlined above.
+This framework establishes that the authority should ensure to keep under review the effectiveness of their governance arrangements and whether standards are being attained.